BryanHogan/bryanhogan/src/content/blog/sustainable-work.md

 What makes you stay at a workplace?
 How to prevent burnout?

 ## 6 Areas Of Fitting Work
-How well a certain work fits to you can be evaluated by looking at 6 areas: Workload, Control, Reward, Community, Fairness and Values.
+How well a certain work fits you can be evaluated by looking at 6 areas: Workload, Control, Reward, Community, Fairness and Values.
 If all areas have a high fit to you, the motivation of working at that job is high.

 - **Workload** - Do you feel your workload is too much, too complex, too urgent or too stressful?
 - **Control** - Are you experiencing problems in authority or influence, the sense of control over what you can do is limited or undermined?